lofar-astron/DP3/docs/doxygen/bda.md

 ### BDA data structure

-A crucial point in this design is the BDABuffer which holds BDA data.
+A crucial point in this design is the BdaBuffer which holds BDA data.
 The smallest data element in this structure is a measurement row, which contains the measurements for all polarisations in all channels for a single baseline and a single time step.
 Since BDA averages data for multiple channels,